See Our Impact

 Why ALICE Matters

 ALICE essential workers are integral to our community.
 We rely on ALICE workers every day — from the child care educator to the grocery store clerk to the delivery person to the home health aide.

 But what happens when cash-strapped ALICE households are forced to make impossible choices such as deciding between a car repair or quality child care, heat or a prescription?
 These short-term decisions have long-term consequences not only for ALICE, but for all of us.

 ALICE In New Jersey

 In New Jersey, 1.2 million households were already struggling to afford the basics even before the COVID-19 pandemic hit.
 These ALICE and poverty-level families were living one crisis away from financial despair and that crisis is now.

 ALICE households represent men and women of all ages and races who are unable to afford the basics.
 Their overstretched paychecks cannot keep pace with a cost of living that continues to skyrocket.
-For an in-depth look at ALICE in New Jersey, click here for the full report.
-For a snapshot of key ALICE data for our state, click here.
+To read our 2020 ALICE Report for New Jersey and view interactive graphics, click here.
+To read about the Report's top findings click here.

 ALICE Across The U.S.